grafana/plugin-tools/docusaurus/docs/tutorials/convert-a-frontend-datasource-to-backend.md

 ### Query and config editor

-These two frontend components do not require to be changed when converting a frontend data source to a backend data source.
+These two frontend components do not need to be changed when converting a frontend data source to a backend data source.
 However, if you add a backend component to a data source you can request `resources` from it.
-We will talk more about this in the [resource requests section](#other-resource-requests) but resources are additional endpoints that the plugin exposes and can be used to populate or validate the query or config editor.
+Resources are additional endpoints that the plugin exposes and can be used to populate or validate the query or config editor.
+Learn about this in the [resource requests section](#other-resource-requests).

 ## Plugin structure comparison